Diogomadeira97/Dietpi-NAS/README.md

 • Select 0: Opt OUT and purge uploaded data.

-#### Command dietpi-config:
+	dietpi-config:

 > Change timezone on 'Language/Regional Options'.

 > Change host name to on 'Security Options'.

 > Change the networking to static and enable ipv6 on 'Network Options: Adapters'.

 > When ask about purge all WiFi related APT packages, mark 'yes'.

-#### Command dietpi-sync:
+	dietpi-sync:

-    • Change the path to /mnt/Cloud and /mnt/BAK_Cloud
+>Change the path to /mnt/Cloud and /mnt/BAK_Cloud.

-    • Turn on Delete Mode.
+>Turn on Delete Mode.

-    • Turn on Daily Sync.
+>Turn on Daily Sync.

 ####  Command dietpi-backup

-    • Change the path to /mnt/Cloud/Data/dietpi-backup
+>Change the path to /mnt/Cloud/Data/dietpi-backup.

-    • Turn on daily backup.
+>Turn on daily backup.

-    • Change the quantity to 3.
+>Change the quantity to 3.

-#### Command dietpi-cron
+	dietpi-cron

-    • If you want, change the time of daily backup.
+>If you want, change the time of daily backup.

 • Commands